Sapporo Teine Ski Resort in Sapporo, Japan

 Ski Areas and Facilities at Sapporo Teine

-Sapporo Teine Ski Resort is traditionally divided into two sections:
+Sapporo Teine Ski Resort is traditionally divided into two zones, with three different parking areas:

 Olympia Zone: The Sapporo Teine Olympia Zone is the lower-elevation area and is ideal for beginners and families.
 It offers gentle slopes, ski schools, rental facilities, and easy access from the base area.
 This zone is popular with first-time skiers and casual visitors.